Regrets: Conference Cancelled

 Purpose of the Banff International Conferences

 To provide a forum where researchers, practitioners and policy makers can interact to discuss contemporary practice and research.
-Our 46th conference is organized by the Banff International Conferences on Behavioural Science, a nonprofit organization.

 The Banff Conferences have pioneered the ‘conference of colleagues’ format for professional and scientific meetings.
 Registration is limited and the program is designed for both formal and informal interactions among all participants.
 Plenary sessions and workshops are presented by individuals renowned for the excellence of their applied acumen or research.
 Conversation hours, poster session, banquet, cash bars, sightseeing expeditions, and cross-country and downhill ski trips provide the opportunity to interact with colleagues in a relaxed and friendly atmosphere.

 The Conference is held at the Banff Centre, in Banff, Alberta, Canada.
 The Centre provides a comfortable setting nestled in one of the most picturesque environments in North America, convenient to skiing and other forms of outdoor recreation.

 The Banff Centre